akeneo/pim-helpcenter/content/md/connectivity/manage-your-connections.md

 3. Click on the connection for which you want to revoke the secret.
 4. In the `Credentials` section, on the right side of the `Secret` line, click on the regenerate icon.
 ![Revoke/Regenerate icon button](../img/regenerate-icon-button.png)
 5. A popin asks you for confirmation.
-Click on the `Regenerate` button.
+Click on `Regenerate`.

 The current secret will be revoked.
 It means that no one will be able to use it anymore to authenticate their API calls.
 Also, a new secret has been generated.
 Be sure to use this new one in your connector, in order to be able to make API calls again.